If you’re new to surfing, you may be a little confused by the vast selection of boards available.

-We will address those questions and more in this guide.
+We will address those questions and more in this guide about surfboard size.

 What Size Surfboard Do I Need For My Weight?